Allied & Primary Health Services & Programs

 Funded by HealthWISE and the HNECC PHN.

-The Memory Assessment Program and Support Services (MAP) provides early assessment and diagnosis for people with mild to moderate cognitive impairment, and an integrated and multi-disciplinary care model to support patients and carers from diagnosis of dementia through the progression of the disease.
+The Memory Assessment Program (MAP) provides early assessment and diagnosis for people with mild to moderate cognitive impairment, and an integrated and multi-disciplinary care model to support patients and carers from diagnosis of dementia through the progression of the disease.
 The program links GPs and their patients with dementia specialised medical, neuropsychological and dementia support services.
-Additionally, the comprehensive patient assessment and report provided by the MAP Program Manager supports the Geriatrician and reduces the number of specialist appointments required by the patient.
+Additionally, the comprehensive patient assessment and report provided by the MAP Coordinator supports the Geriatrician and reduces the number of specialist appointments required by the patient.

 GPs are able to refer patients to the program by completing the the MAP GP Management Tool and the MMSE/Clock Drawing test, and sending these along with: